Learn, Do Not Copy!

 Advertisement

-Any non-compliance or breaches in confidentiality should be reported immediately.
+Any non-compliance or breaches in confidentiality should be reported to your manager immediately.

 Advertisement